 Although my bias persists on the issue of the veil, the quality of the rest of the suit is sufficient to sway me.

 The only matter of concern is the sizing chart.
-Many of the reviewers were happy to praise the product, but they complained about the size ordered is too small.
+Many of the reviewers were happy to praise the product, but they complained that the size ordered was too small.

 That said, they have a very responsive customer service team, and where possible, they will rectify the issues you may encounter with their suit.

-As a cotton and polyester blend and breaths and keeps you cool as it protects you from what we shall call “the enemy.”
+As a cotton and polyester blend, it breaths and keeps you cool as it protects you from what we shall call “the enemy.”

-Since the suit was designed to withstand the stings of a wasp, you should have no problem approaching any one of your hives in this suit.
+Besides the fencing veil, it comes with goatskin gloves, giving you no problem in approaching any of your hives in this suit.

-Last but most certainly not least, the seller has put a lot of emphasis on having the buyer communicate directly with them via email regarding the size.
+Last but most certainly not least, the seller has provided a size chart to guide the buyer on the correct size to purchase.
 Now, that’s being proactive.